 What does it cost to live out of a camper van full time?
-Well, we calculated the first month of camper van life expenses and we’re fairly happy with the numbers.
+Well, we calculated the first month of van life expenses and we’re fairly happy with the numbers.
+Continue reading for a detailed breakdown of costs.

 Full Time RVing Costs: Van Life Edition – May 2017: